Moët & Chandon Champagne - Grand Vintage 2016 - Magnum 150cl

 The 2016 vintage

-The weather shifted in mid-July towards a prolonged summer drought.
+The climate shifted in mid-July towards a prolonged summer drought.
 Temperatures reached heatwave levels in August, temporarily slowing the véraison of the bunches.
 Early September showers relaunched ripening at the last moment, bringing richness and concentration to the berries.

 Harvest began on 15 September under dry atmospheric conditions.
 The extracted juices revealed a remarkable balance between sugar concentration and preserved acidity.

-Tasting notes
+Tasting Notes

 • Appearance